 As a landscape architect and advocate for connecting people to nature, I find it beneficial to encourage kid-friendly gardens for outdoor play areas.
 The trend of designing natural play areas for children is becoming more and more popular in public parks and schools yards.
 Natural play areas are less expensive to build than traditional play structures, encourage creative thinking, are aesthetically pleasing, and better for the environment.

-Author: Susan Combs Bauer, Landscape Architect and Founder of BauerCombs & Associates, Inc.
+Author: Susan Combs Bauer, Landscape Architect at BauerCombs & Associates, Inc.

 Susan Combs Bauer, Landscape Architect www.bauercombs.com